The Bridal Collection’s expert seamstresses put together a list…

 While the largest fashion focus of the wedding is indisputably the wedding gown, shoes might be the most important accessory.
 Whether your shoes are your statement piece or low on your priorities, here are some tips for the perfect pair.

 Any kind of shoe can be a wedding shoe so don’t be afraid to show your style with your footwear choice.
 We have seen it all at The Bridal Collection, from sparkly Badgley Mischka’s to dusty cowboy boots to sky-high Manolo Blahniks to flip flops.
-Converse even offers customizable wedding shoes for the Bride & Groom and TOMS has a full Wedding Collection on their website.
+Converse even offers customizable sneakers and TOMS and Keds has a full wedding collection on their websites.
+If heels are more your vibe, Bella Belle claims to have “the prettiest 12-hour shoes,” while Loeffler Randall is known for designing comfortable and beautiful heels and sandals.
 Consider a color too; shoes are a fun option for your “something blue”.

 We all have seen that dreamlike wedding photo of the dress hanging on the artistic hanger in the window with a fabulous pair of shoes in the background or foreground.
 If you love how that picture looks, but your feet wouldn’t last an hour in those shoes, don’t force it, fake it.
 Why not purchase an extra pair of amazing-looking shoes for